bibekaryal86/router-usage-statistics/README.md

 MongoDb supports BigDecimal objects, should have used that for dataUpload/dataDownload/dataTotals instead of String to avoid all the conversions during calculations

+And, of course, Java should not be used to create html code!